 Many users develop a dangerous pattern of abusing amphetamines: getting high and then crashing.
 These crashes often result in depression, anxiety, extreme fatigue, and a craving for more amphetamines—and so the cycle continues.
 In a significant numbers of users, aggressive behavior and hallucinations may occur over time.2

-Anytime a user takes high doses of amphetamines, there is a serious risk of overdose.
+Anytime a user takes high doses of amphetamines, there is a serious risk of an amphetamine overdose.
 When someone overdoses on amphetamines, they may experience:1

 - Heart rhythm disturbances.